8 Best Redfish Lures & Baits in 2023

 Cons

-OVERVIEW: After fishing with the Z-Man Diezel MinnowZ, we can assure you that they provide natural movements at all retrieval speeds.
+BUYING ADVICE: After fishing with the Z-Man Diezel MinnowZ, we can assure you that they provide natural movements at all retrieval speeds.
 What’s more interesting – the Z-Man Diezel MinnowZ can rip through grass and other thick covers where the redfish usually hides.

 FEATURES: The Z-Man Diezel MinnowZ is a great lure for redfish fishing because it has a molded-in hook slot and a dorsal fin hook that will provide you with multiple weedless actions.